-- Who is your target audience? - What is the objective of the communication? - What does a patient need to know to get the result you want? - What is the call to action or the desired behavior? - How will you best clarify the benefit of taking this action?
+- Who is your target audience? - What is the objective of the communication? - What does an enrollee need to know to get the result you want? - What is the call to action or the desired behavior? - How will you best clarify the benefit of taking this action?

-If yours is a more targeted mailing campaign, think about gender, age, stage of life (single, family, and empty nesters), geography, the type of insurance coverage and even race/ethnicity, where appropriate.
+If yours is a more targeted mailing campaign, think about gender, age, stage of life (single, family, and empty nesters), geography, the type of insurance coverage, and even race/ethnicity, where appropriate.

-Anthem, Inc., our parent company, conducted extensive research with racial and ethnic minority group patients.
-The results found that the most effective communication materials that engaged patients and induced action shared several key elements.
+Our parent company conducted extensive research with racial and ethnic minority group enrollees.
+The results found that the most effective communication materials that engaged enrollees and induced action shared several key elements.
 These themes are integral components of culturally relevant communication initiatives.